Shirali Akhundov

-Akhundov Shirali (Azerbaijani: Axundov Şirəli Baxşəli oğlu, March 10, 1886 - May 23, 1960) was a Talysh public politician, revolutionary, deputy chairman of the Regional Council of the Mugan Soviet Republic and сhairman of the Lankaran district executive Committee.
+Shirali Akhundov (Azerbaijani: Axundov Şirəli Baxşəli oğlu, March 10, 1886 - May 23, 1960) was a Talysh public politician, revolutionary, deputy chairman of the Regional Council of the Mugan Soviet Republic and сhairman of the Lankaran district executive Committee.

 Biography

 Shirali Akhundov was born on March 10, 1886, into a peasant family in the village of Razi-Girdany/Havzova in Lankaran uezd.
 He received his primary education at a rural school and later at a three-year vocational school in Lankaran.

 He was arrested as a dangerous revolutionary in 1908 for participating in a peasant movement and was sentenced to six months in prison.
 Later, until 1917 he led a rural cooperative.
 And once again he served a prison sentence for "inciting" the peasants to refuse to pay taxes to the landowners.
 In mid-1917, Shirali on the instructions of the party went to Mughan to establish contact with the Bolshevik organization.